raspberrypilearning/anime-expressions-simplified/en/step_3.md

-On your webpage, the main content is broken down into **sections**.
+On your web page, the main content is broken down into **sections**.

 --- task ---